orsinium/blog/wip/core-devs-typing.md

 The sources I've found:

 * [devguide.python.org](https://devguide.python.org/core-developers/developer-log/index.html) is the best source.
 It includes names, dates, and GitHub usernames.
 188 people.
-* [github.com](https://github.com/python/cpython/graphs/contributors) has a list of CPython contributors, about 2500 people at the moment who ever changed aven a single line of Python code.
+* [github.com](https://github.com/python/cpython/graphs/contributors) has a list of CPython contributors, about 2500 people at the moment who ever changed even a single line of Python code.
-* [github.com](https://github.com/orgs/python/people) also has list of the Python org members.
+* [github.com](https://github.com/orgs/python/people) also has a list of the Python org members.
 * [discuss.python.org](https://discuss.python.org/groups/committers) list 105 CPython core developers.

 ## Methodology

-I open GitHub page of the person (or find another website they use for hosting open-source projects), find the latest non-fork project, and check if it has type annotations.
+I open the GitHub page of the person (or find another website they use for hosting open-source projects), find the latest non-fork project, and check if it has type annotations.
 I look only at projects updated in the past few years.
 I prefer checking public libraries created for others to sue but if there are none, I also check scripts they have for their own use (like a script to deploy a personal blog).

 Since the process is manual and tedious and the list is long, I might be wrong in some cases.
 Contributions are welcome.